Barry French (scientist): Apollo 13

 On April 16, 1970, French received a phone call from Grumman Aerospace Corp. requesting assistance with an issue that arose during the Apollo 13 emergency and its return to earth.
 A team of six UTIAS professors was assembled to quickly provide advice on how much air pressure to use to separate and push the lunar module (LM) away from the command module (CM) prior to re-entry, both properly separating the modules and avoiding damage to the CM hatch.
 In 2010, the group of six scientists was honoured by the University of Toronto with medals presented to the remaining members by the Canadian Air and Space Museum.

 SCIEX

 French, together with scientists Neil Reid and Adele Buckley and businessman William Breukelman, founded SCIEX in 1974 to develop a mass spectrometer system based on atmospheric pressure ionisation and direct air sampling.
-The company was acquired by MDS Inc. in 1981.
-In addition to launching an ICP-MS system and a contraband detection system, the company developed atmospheric pressure LC-MS systems and grew to become one of the major suppliers in the $3.68 billion world wide (in 2019) liquid chromatography-mass spectrometry industry.
-In 2009 SCIEX was acquired by Danaher Corporation for approximately $1.1 billion.
+The company was acquired by MDS Inc. in 1981 and eventually became part of Danaher Corporation.